Redoine12/Unfollow-Instagram/README.md

 5. Open the developer console:
    - Windows: `Ctrl + Shift + J`
    - Mac OS: `⌘ + ⌥ + I`

-   Press the button  ^ Console ^
-   and Paste the code and you'll see this interface:
+Paste the code and you'll see this interface:
 If you do not want to paste the code, write this command

               allow pasting